AT-Publishing/website/_posts/2018-09-19-scripts-divergence.md

 ---

-In this series we are picking scripts for technical analysis that recently popped up in the TradingView daily popular feed.
-If you don't have a TradingView account yet, [make one here](http://bit.ly/atnet-tv).
+If you don't have a TradingView account yet, [make one here for free](http://bit.ly/atnet-tv).

 ### PPO Divergence Alerts (PPOD)